Dr. Meredith Richards

 Prothro Great Hall

-We hope you'll join us for a presentation of Dr. Meredith Richards’ research that seeks to understand the underlying causes of educational inequities and explore the effects of a wide range of educational policies—such as school choice, accountability, and student assignment policies—on equity and stratification in schools.
+Dr. Meredith Richards’ research seeks to understand the underlying causes of educational inequities and explore the effects of a wide range of educational policies—such as school choice, accountability, and student assignment policies—on equity and stratification in schools.
 In particular, her work situates policies in their metropolitan and geographic contexts, focusing on the role that educational boundaries play in facilitating social stratification and segregation.
 In addressing these substantive issues, she seeks to develop and apply diverse quantitative methods to the study of education.
 Beyond documenting the consequences of educational policies, Dr. Richards seeks to provide actionable research that helps policymakers design effective policies, particularly those that balance the imperative for equity in schools with other educational demands.

 About Dr. Richards